Endoscopic Depth Estimation Based on Deep Learning: A Survey: Future Directions

+Continued innovation in network architectures and learning strategies remains crucial for improving the accuracy, robustness, and interpretability of depth estimation.

-\textit{Vision Transformers and Attention Mechanisms}: Future models will likely incorporate Vision Transformers and attention mechanisms to capture long-range global context, moving beyond convolutional architectures to improve inference on ambiguous scenes \cite{121}.
-Such attention-based designs have already shown benefits for feature learning and accuracy in endoscopy \cite{102}, potentially enhancing generalization.
+\textit{Advanced Architectures: }Future models will increasingly incorporate Vision Transformers and attention mechanisms to capture long-range global context, moving beyond purely convolutional architectures to improve inference on ambiguous, low-texture scenes.
+Such attention-based designs have already shown benefits for feature learning and accuracy in endoscopy.

-\textit{Improved Loss Functions and Learning Objectives}: A key direction is designing geometry-aware loss functions that enforce geometric constraints, such as surface normal consistency, to supplement standard photometric losses.
-Future work could also include custom loss terms for endoscopic artifacts and employ multi-task learning as an implicit regularizer.

-\textit{Self-Supervision and Domain Adaptation}: Continued research in self-supervision is crucial, focusing on novel signals like temporal consistency and advanced domain adaptation techniques to bridge the sim-to-real gap.
-Leveraging large, pre-trained foundation models for depth and fine-tuning them for endoscopy presents a promising new avenue \cite{122,123}.

-\textit{Geometry-Semantic Integration}: Integrating geometric depth prediction with semantic scene understanding (e.g., organ and tool recognition) could yield more plausible and interpretable results.
-This can be pursued via multi-task models that jointly learn depth with tasks like semantic segmentation or SLAM, grounding depth outputs in anatomical knowledge.
+\textit{Geometry-Semantic Integration: }Integrating geometric depth prediction with semantic scene understanding (e.g., organ and tool recognition) is critical for yielding more plausible and clinically interpretable results.
+This can be pursued via multitask models that jointly learn depth with tasks like semantic segmentation or SLAM, grounding depth outputs in anatomical knowledge.
+This integration can be enforced through novel geometry-aware loss functions that encode constraints like surface normal consistency, supplementing standard photometric losses.

-\textit{New Sensing Technologies and Multimodal Fusion}: Future hardware advances may complement algorithms by integrating miniature sensors (e.g., time-of-flight, structured-light) into endoscopes, enabling hybrid systems where deep networks refine sparse sensor data.
-Fusing visual data with other modalities (ultrasound, OCT, LiDAR) is also a key direction to improve robustness.

-In conclusion, deep learning has made endoscopic depth estimation a practical reality, yet significant challenges in data, generalization, and reliability hinder routine clinical adoption.
-Continued interdisciplinary research into more generalizable models, geometry integration, and novel sensing is pivotal to transform these systems into trusted tools that enhance medical interventions.
+\textit{Self-Supervision and Domain Adaptation: }Continued research in self-supervision is essential, focusing on novel signals derived from temporal consistency or cross-modal consistency in a multimodal setting.
+Advanced domain adaptation techniques will also be critical to bridging the persistent sim-to-real gap, especially when leveraging large, pretrained foundation models for fine-tuning on endoscopic data.